lambdamikel/LambdaSpeak3/README.md

 #### Z80 / CPC IO Ports

 LambdaSpeak listens to IO Read and Write Requests from the Z80 CPU on port `&FBEE` (all modes with the exception of Amdrum mode) as well as port `&FBFE` (all modes with the exception of the Amdrum mode).
-Traditionally, `&FBEE` was used by the Amstrad SSA-1 speech synthesizer, and `&FBFE` by the DK’tronics speech synthesizer.
+Traditionally, `&FBEE` was used by the Amstrad SSA-1 speech synthesizer, and `&FBFE` by the DKâ€™tronics speech synthesizer.
 The two ports are indistinguishable from the LambdaSpeak 3 firmware point of view.

 All LambdaSpeak 3 communication goes over these ports, with the exception of the Amdrum mode.
 The Amdrum mode uses ports `&FFxx`, where `xx` is arbitrary.
 This is the port traditionally being used by the Amdrum module.